Our Red Velvet Whoopie Pies Recipe is a breeze to make and perfect for everything from school bake sales to Valentine’s Day.

 Instructions

-- Using a 1/4 cup measure, drop batter onto cookie sheets, approximately 2 inches apart.
+- Drop the batter, in 2-tablespoon dollops, onto cookie sheets, approximately 2 inches apart.

-- Bake 12 to 14 minutes or until set.
-Allow to cool on cookie sheets for a few minutes, then transfer to cooling racks.
-Cool completely.
+- Bake for 13 to 15 minutes or until set.
+Allow the cookies to cool on the cookie sheets for 5 minutes, then transfer them to cooling racks to cool completely, approximately 30 minutes.

 Had my first red velvet cake over 50 years ago and I still remember how good it was.
 Love red velvet